failbr34k/MobileActivation16/README.md

         The return is YES if successful and NO if failed.

-        I have placed it in Gestalt Helper's copyAnswer since its guaranteed to get called and early on at that.
+        I have placed it in generateSession.
+        since its guaranteed to get called and early on at that.

         You can modify this template to probe the new class.